Emergent Fracton Hydrodynamics of Ultracold Atoms in Partially Filled Landau Levels: Fractional Quantum Hall Physics with Ultracold Atoms

 Contrary to the continuum case, the Hamiltonian is not separable in center of mass and relative coordinate degrees of freedom.
 Thus, although the states exhibit an average conservation of the center of mass along the $x$-direction, $\mathcal{P} =\sum_{x,y} x \, n_{x,y}$, when their density profile is invariant under inversion symmetry (not shown), the fluctuations $\langle\Delta^2\mathcal{P}\rangle=\langle \mathcal{P}^2\rangle-\langle\mathcal{P}\rangle^2$ will not be constant in the presence of interband transitions (even when initially prepared in the LLL).
 On the other hand, when the dynamics is projected in the LLL, the value of the fluctuations (as well as higher momenta of the center of mass) is preserved.
 This is because similarly to the continuum the shape of the wave functions in the LLL remain invariant for different momenta and only their wave function center shifts along the $x$-direction, see App.~\ref{dcrealspace}.
 Hence, a squeezing motion of the column density is expected in real space provided the dynamics is confined to the LLL.
 This formally follows also from the fact that the center of mass along the $x$-direction $\mathcal P$ projected onto the LLL, commutes with the projected interactions, see App.~\ref{dcrealspace}.
-By contrast, for interlevel processes $\mathcal{P}$ is not conserved in real space, despite the total momentum $\sum k_y n_{k_y}$ being conserved, where the occupation of momentum $k_y$, $n_{k_y}=\sum_m n_{k_y, m}$, is obtained by summing over all Landau levels $m$.
+By contrast, for interlevel processes $\mathcal{P}$ is not conserved in real space, despite the total momentum $\sum k_y n_{k_y}$ being conserved, where the occupation of momentum $k_y$, $n_{k_y}=\sum_\gamma n_{k_y,\gamma}$, is obtained by summing over all Landau levels $\gamma$.
 Eigenfunctions with the same $k_y$ but on different Landau levels thus have different expectation values of the dipole-moment $\mathcal{P}$ evaluated in real space.
 We compute numerically the fluctuations of the dipole moment $\langle\Delta^2\mathcal{P}\rangle=\langle \mathcal{P}^2\rangle-\langle\mathcal{P}\rangle^2 $ and find that they are reduced with decreasing interactions as the dynamics becomes increasingly confined to the LLL, see Fig.~\ref{fig:2}(d), consistent with the discussion above.
+In summary, on the lattice the real-space dipole moment is only conserved when the dynamics is limited to one LL, since interband processes do not preserve dipole moment (center of mass) in real space.
+Thus, for observables integrated over the y-direction but local in the $x$-direction, a subdiffusive relaxation dynamics will arise only in the limit of small interactions compared to the difference of energies between different bands.